onionpancakes/veil/README.md

 ClojureScript library for transforming vectors into `React.createElement` calls.

+## Motivation

+With the release of React hooks, it is now strait forward to write React components in ClojureScript using ordinary functions, forgoing wrapper libraries.
+However, writing components using direct calls to `React.createElement` is verbose.
+In JavaScript, JSX allow readable templating of `React.createElement` calls.
+Veil is meant to be the JSX equivalent for ClojureScript by providing a macro to template `React.createElement` calls with.

+### Why Veil vs other templating libraries?

+* Vectors are expanded to `React.createElement` calls at compile time.
+* Support for user-defined components.
+* Support for React components such as `Fragments` and `Contexts`.
+* Simple as heck.
+Thin pass through to React.
+Source is less than 200 lines.

 ## Getting started

 Veil is a deps project available from its git coordinate.
 Add the following to your `deps.edn`.